home-assistant/connectzbt1.home-assistant.io/README.md

+The content of this website has been migrated to https://github.com/NabuCasa/support

 # Home Assistant Connect&nbsp;ZBT-1 website

-This is the source of the Connect&nbsp;ZBT-1 documentation website at [connectzbt1.home-assistant.io](https://connectzbt1.home-assistant.io).
+This was the source of the Connect&nbsp;ZBT-1 documentation website at [connectzbt1.home-assistant.io](https://connectzbt1.home-assistant.io).

 ## Setup